The Emancipation of Bonnie Marie

 Cast: Nine characters (7 women, 2 men)

-One in four women will experience domestic violence in their lifetime.
-Three million children will experience domestic violence as well.
+One in four women will suffer from domestic violence in their lifetime.
+Three million children will experience it annually.
 These are the frightening statistics that define the world of Bonnie, ace high school student and captain of the basketball team, and her mother Sally.
-They find strength in their relationship, but in a moment of bonding, an unexpected revelation happens that will shake Bonnie's world.
-Bonnie receives a death threat after a violent confrontation with her father.
-She must make a decision that will have a great impact on her destiny.
+They find strength in their relationship, but in a moment of bonding, an unexpected revelation happens that will completely shake Bonnie's world.
+Bonnie receives a death threat after a violent confrontation with her father and she will make a decision that will have a great impact on her destiny.